DocHatty/ImpressionistLLM/README.md

 **Your cursor is now THE agent.
 AI lives at your fingertip, invisible, everywhere, always on.**

-Select text in any app.
+Highlight or select any content in any app.
 Hit one key.
-The answer lands right where you are.
+The answer lands right where you are, without you having to ask the question.

 No tabs.
 No copy-paste gymnastics.
 No new windows.
 No plugins.
 No lock-in.